Viktor-Sok/CXX_CodeExampl_CMakeExmpl/CMakeUserStaticLib/Readme.txt.txt

+How to create your static library and use it in yuor project at the same time

 I assume you are having issues understanding how builds work.
 I'll try to help you fill in the gaps.

 A target is an executable or a library built by cmake.